VH-Lab/NDI-matlab/docs/reference/+ndi/+probe/+timeseries/mfdaq.m.md

   For ndi.probe objects, this is the string 'probe: ' followed by PROBESTRING(NDI_PROBE_OBJ).

-Help for ndi.probe.timeseries.mfdaq/epochsetname is inherited from superclass NDI.PROBE
+Help for ndi.probe.timeseries.mfdaq/epochsetname is inherited from superclass ndi.probe
 ```

 ---